 By Karl Porfirio

-After a military death, families can feel disconnected and children, especially, may not know, or remember, details about their loved one’s service.
-In this book for children, Karl Porfirio honors his son, Senior Airman Tre Porfirio, through a dialogue between a boy and his nonno (grandfather) that explores the meaning of the Purple Heart.
-The easy-to-follow dialogue demonstrates healing through conversation and is matched with sentimental drawings reflecting pride in Tre.
-The knowledge the boy gains from his nonno is meant to encourage other young survivors to learn about their own loved ones’ service.
-By asking questions and gaining answers, children can share the pride of their heroes and know that their legacy lives on in those memories.
+After a military death, families can feel disconnected.
+Children, especially, may not know, or remember details about their loved one’s service.
+In this book for children, Karl Porfirio honors his son, Sr. Airman Tre Porfirio, through a dialogue between a boy and his nonno (grandfather) that explores the meaning of the Purple Heart.
+The easy-to-follow dialogue demonstrates healing through conversation, and is matched with sentimental drawings reflecting pride for Tre.
+The knowledge the boy gains from his nonno is meant to encourage other young survivors to learn about their own loved one’s service.
+By asking questions, children can share the pride in their loved one with family and their legacy lives on in those memories.
 (Published by Covenant Books, Inc., available at Amazon)